CHARTER OF THE AUDIT COMMITTEE

 II.
 COMPOSITION OF THE COMMITTEE

-Except as otherwise permitted under the Applicable Listing Rules (as defined below), the Committee shall comprise a least three members of the Board each of whom has been affirmatively determined in the business judgment of the Board to qualify as an independent director (“Independent Director”) under (a) the rules and regulations of the Investment Company Act of 1940, the rules of The NASDAQ Stock Market LLC (“Nasdaq”) and the SEC, including, as applicable, the standards set forth under Rule 10A-3 (“Rule 10A-3”) of the Securities Exchange Act of 1934 (the “Exchange Act”) (the rules and regulations of the Investment Company Act of 1940, of Nasdaq and Rule 10A-3, taken together, “Applicable Listing Rules”) and (b) the Company’s Corporate Governance Guidelines.
+The Committee shall comprise at least two members of the Board each of whom has been affirmatively determined in the business judgment of the Board to qualify as an independent director (“Independent Director”) under the rules and regulations of the Investment Company Act of 1940.
 The members of the Committee will be appointed by and serve at the pleasure of the Board.

 Each member of the Committee shall meet the financial literacy requirements of Nasdaq.
 In addition, at least one member of the Committee should be an “audit committee financial expert,” as such term is defined in the rules and regulations promulgated by the SEC.
-The name of the person(s) designated as “audit committee financial expert” (or, if no member of the Committee is an “audit committee financial expert”, the reasons why the Committee does not have a member who is an “audit committee financial expert”), and whether such “audit committee financial expert(s)” are independent of management shall be disclosed in the Company’s public filings as required under Applicable Listing Rules and applicable law.
+The name of the person(s) designated as “audit committee financial expert” (or, if no member of the Committee is an “audit committee financial expert”, the reasons why the Committee does not have a member who is an “audit committee financial expert”), and whether such “audit committee financial expert(s)” are independent of management shall be disclosed in the Company’s public filings as required under applicable law.
 Additionally, no member of the Committee shall have participated in the preparation of the financial statements of the Company or any current subsidiary of the Company in the past three years.
-The designation “audit committee financial expert” shall not assign a greater responsibility or liability to any member of the Committee who has such designation.
+The designation “audit committee financial expert” shall not assign a greater responsibility or liability to any member of the Committee who has such designation nor will the designation reduce the responsibility of the other Committee members.

 No director may serve as a member of the Committee if such director serves on the audit committees of more than two other public companies unless the Board determines that such simultaneous service would not impair the ability of such director to effectively serve on the Committee.